russellcameronthomas/JavaECHO_command_line/README.md

 | 10 | darwin | The Darwin example from page 144 of *Conceptual Revolutions* |
 | 11 | wegener | Wegener example from p.184, Table 7.2 of *Conceptual Revolutions* |

+# Credits

+- [Toby Donaldson](https://www.sfu.ca/computing/people/faculty/tobydonaldson.html), now Senior Lecturer, School of Computing Science at Simon Fraser University, is the the implementor of JavaECHO.
+- [Paul Thagard](http://cogsci.uwaterloo.ca/Biographies/pault.html), Emeritus Professor of Philosophy at University of Waterloo (retired Oct.
+2016), is designer and author of ECHO.